TeemuSo/Loop-Q-prize/README.md

 Running the notebooks
 --------------------
 Dependencies should be run before using the notebooks.
-You can install all dependencies, and check AWS connection by running a bash script `initialize_project.sh` at root.
+You can install all dependencies and handle environment by using Makefile with `make` command.

-If you want more control of your project initialization, you can use Makefile with `make` command.
 By typing `make`, you see list of options what you can do with it.
 With make you can install requirements, environment, and load data from the cloud.

 Virtual environment is highly suggested!